-We have also been establishing several reporter mouse lines in the lab to study gene expression patterns during the periimplantation stage of mouse development.
+We have also been establishing several reporter mouse lines in the lab to study gene expression patterns during the perimplantation stage of mouse development.
 In these mice, cDNA encoding fluorescent proteins are connected to the mouse genomic DNA sequences of the enhancer/promoter region of important genes encoding factors regulating cell differentiation in these stages.
-Combining these two types of reporter transgenic mouse lines, we have been analyzing the behaviors of cells and comparing gene expression properties at the single cell level.
-We found that cells expressing Cdx2 exhibit plasticity of specification to TE and ICM lineages through positional changes.